Ask a doctor about a prescription for ARIPIPRAZOL ALTER 20 mg TABLETS

-Package Insert: Information for the User
+Package Leaflet: Information for the User

-Aripiprazol Alter 20 mg Tablets
+Aripiprazole Alter 20 mg Tablets

-Read this package insert carefully before starting to take this medication, as it contains important information for you.
+Read all of this leaflet carefully before you start taking this medicine because it contains important information for you.

-Do not take Aripiprazol Alter
+Do not take Aripiprazole Alter

 Warnings and precautions

-Cases of patients experiencing thoughts and behaviors of self-harm during treatment with aripiprazol have been reported.
-Inform your doctor immediately if you have thoughts or feelings of harming yourself.
+There have been reports of patients experiencing suicidal thoughts and behaviors during treatment with aripiprazole.
+Tell your doctor immediately if you have thoughts or feelings of harming yourself.

 If you notice that you are gaining weight, developing unusual movements, experiencing drowsiness that interferes with your daily activities, having difficulty swallowing, or presenting allergic symptoms, please inform your doctor.

-If you have dementia (loss of memory and other mental abilities), you or the person caring for you or a family member should inform your doctor if you have ever had a stroke or "mini" stroke.
+If you suffer from dementia (loss of memory and other mental abilities), you or the person caring for you or a family member should inform your doctor if you have ever had a stroke or "mini" stroke.

 Talk to your doctor immediately if you have thoughts or feelings of harming yourself.
-Cases of patients experiencing thoughts and behaviors of self-harm during treatment with aripiprazol have been reported.
+There have been reports of patients experiencing suicidal thoughts and behaviors during treatment with aripiprazole.

 Talk to your doctor immediately if you notice numbness or stiffness of the muscles with high fever, sweating, altered mental state, or very fast or irregular heartbeat.